How do you know that you have hypothalamic amenorrhea and that this is really the reason for why your period is missing?

 - There's no need to worry if you don't want to have babies just yet, just come back when pregnancy is in your radar!
 (Know this: You do have to worry about it, even if you never want babies).

-Your doctor may run some useful tests to check your hormone levels, which may give you some really good information.
-But you can begin figuring out what’s going on with you, by answering some questions about your lifestyle.
+Your doctor may run some tests to check your hormone levels, which may give you some good information.
+But you can begin figuring out what's going on with you, by asking and answering some questions about your lifestyle.

 How Do You Know You Have It – Without Your Doctor Telling You